Weichwerke-Heidrich-Software/setup-bomnipotent-action/README.md

 ### Inputs

+- `domain`: *(Optional but recommended)* The domain of the BOMnipotent Server instance you primarily which to talk to.
-- `version`: The version of the software to install.
+- `version`: *(Optional and not recommended)* The version of the software to install.
+Defaults to 'latest'.

 ## Example Usage